SNKB-M2005-BT4-122

 Notes

 This keyboard originally came into my possession with worn case texture and a yellowed set of Unicomp's sparkly blue-grey keycaps with IBM 5250 US English legends.
-The keyboard has been partially restored with a brand-new Unicomp PC-122 case (original lock-light overlay also transferred to the new case) and a combination of Unicomp's pearl/pebble US and 3270 PC keycap sets, and several UK ISO and custom (Fn and 1u backspace) keycaps.
-I plan to purchase and install a more authentic grey 5250 keycap set at the earliest convenience.
+The keyboard was partially restored with a brand-new Unicomp PC-122 case (original lock-light overlay also transferred to the new case) and a combination of Unicomp's pearl/pebble US and 3270 PC keycap sets, and several UK ISO and custom (Fn and 1u backspace) keycaps.
+In June 2024, an authentic replacement keycap set was fitted.
 This keyboard was also featured in my Differences between and classifications of 122-key Model Ms comparison topic.

 Part NumberPart Number The number used to describe this keyboard's specific release; usually specific for a target region, language or SKU, etc. |